Wordle: The wildly popular word game explained

 It ultimately ended up looking like this:

-Wordle got a mention in The New York Times in November but really got traction when the share element was added on Friday.
+Wordle got a mention in The New York Times in November, but really got traction when the share element got added.

 In a Reddit post, Wardle said he wanted Wordle to feel like a croissant, a "delightful snack" that is enjoyed occasionally.
 This is explicitly why there's only one puzzle per day.
-"Enjoyed too often," he explained, "and they lose their charm."
+"Enjoyed too often," he explained, "and they lose their charm," Wardle says.

 Agreed.